-Q1 and Q2 : RED and YELLOW FLAG
+Q1, Q2 and Q3 : RED and YELLOW FLAG

-If a RED FLAG is required during Q1 and/or Q2 the time is immediately stopped and all boats must return to the pontoon.
+If a RED FLAG is required during Q1 and/or Q2 and/or Q3, the time is immediately stopped and all boats must return to the pontoon.
 When the race course is again ready, the UIM Sports Commissioner shows the green FLAG and the time will start again.

-If a YELLOW FLAG is required in Q1 and/or Q2, all boats may stay in on the race course, respect the area with the YELLOW FLAG and must reduce speed.
-No timing will be taken during the YELLOW flag period, and the time required to clear the course is added on to the remaining time for Q1 and/or Q2.
+If a YELLOW FLAG is required in Q1 and/or Q2 and/or Q3, all boats may stay in on the race course, respect the area with the YELLOW FLAG and must reduce speed.
+No timing will be taken during the YELLOW flag period, and the time required to clear the course is added on to the remaining time for Q1 and/or Q2 and/or Q3.